deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

   $ cf create-service cloudantNoSQLDB Lite FleetCloudantDB
   ```

-11. Push the starter app to Bluemix by using the following command.
-Because you will need to perform more steps when the app is deployed, you must add the option `--no-start` when you run the `push` command.
+11. Push the starter app to Bluemix by using the following command:
   ```
   $ cf push --no-start
   ```
+  **Important:** When you run the `push` command, you must include the `--no-start` option as you must complete further steps manually before you start the app.

-Your very own instance of the IBM IoT for Automotive - Fleet Management Starter Application is now deployed on Bluemix.
+**Result:** Your very own instance of the IBM IoT for Automotive - Fleet Management Starter Application is now deployed on Bluemix.

-## <a id="connect2iot4a"></a> Connecting to IoT for Automotive service
+## <a id="connect2iot4a"></a> Connecting the app to your IBM IoT for Automotive service

+After deploying the app on Bluemix, you must configure the app to connect to your IBM IoT for Automotive SaaS service instance.

-### Configuring IoT for Automotive endpoints and credentials
+### Configuring IBM IoT for Automotive endpoints and credentials
+{: #config_endpoints}
-The app reads REST API endpoints and credentials of IoT for Automotive from an environment variable on Bluemix to connect to the service.
-Set the environment valuable as follows.
+To connect to your IBM IoT for Automotive service instance, the starter app reads the REST API endpoints and credentials from an environment variable on Bluemix.
+Configure the environment variables as follows:

 1. Open the [Bluemix dashboard][bluemix_dashboard_url] in your browser.
 1. Open the IBM IoT for Automotive service.
 1. Select **Runtime** tab at the left navigation bar.
-1. Click **Environment variables**
+1. Click **Environment variables**.
-1. Add the following environment variable
+1. Add the following environment variable:

 ```
 USER_SPECIFIED_VCAPSERVIES = <endpoint definition in JSON format>
 ```

-The endpoint definition should be written in the following JSON format.
-Note that you must eliminate a line break at the end of each line to set to the environment value on Bluemix.
+Define the endpoints in the following JSON format.
+Note that you must remove any line breaks at the end of each line to set to the environment value on Bluemix.
 ```
 {
     "iotforautomotive": [